jbbjr/CAPi/README.md

 - Get the most recent activity id (useful for main later)
 - Update the description of an activity (also useful for main later)
 - Get a detailed activity
-- Build activity laps (transforms a lap element from a detailed activity into tabular form)
+- Build activity laps (transforms a lap object from a detailed activity into tabular form)
 - Get weather for the activity data

 ## Model Selection & Results